MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/analytics/purchase-content-pack-for-power-bi.md

 ## Overview

-The **Purchase spend analysis** Power BI content was designed to help purchasing managers and managers who are responsible for budgets keep an eye on purchase spending.
+The **Purchase spend analysis** Power BI content was designed to help purchasing managers and managers who are responsible for budgets keep track of purchase spending.
 Managers can analyze purchase spending in the following ways:

 - Year-to-date purchase (by vendor group and individual vendors, procurement category and individual products, and vendor location)
 - Year-over-year purchase change (by vendor group and procurement category)